|

 Employee Stock Option Plan (ESOP) / Restricted Stock Unit Plan (RSU)

-Stock Unit Schemes.
+Stock Unit Plans.

 Tejas Networks Limited Employee Stock Option Plan - 2014